ClojureBridge/community-docs/docs/clojure/function-creation.md

 {% endhighlight %}
 <br/>

-Above function is for a practice to create function.
+Above is for a practice to create function.
 However, Clojure has a handy function, `reduce`.
-With this function, we can get the same results.
+With `reduce`, we can get the same results as in below:

 {% highlight clojure %}
 user> (reduce + 1 '(1 2))